junk-shop/combo-maker/README.md

   1. Use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to flash Raspberry Pi OS Lite onto the PI Zero's SD card.
   2. Open the `boot` folder and create a new file named `ssh`.
 This will automatically enable SSH.
+      + To do this on Windows, I right click > New > Text Document and remove the file extension when renaming.
   3. In the `boot` folder, create a new file named `wpa_supplicant.conf`.
 Edit the file and add the following:
       ```
       country=<ENTER TWO-LETTER COUNTRY CODE>